 A mutual fund usually distributes all its capital gains to its shareholders.
 The mutual fund company reports these gains on Form 1099-DIV.
 However, a mutual fund might keep some of its capital gains and pay a tax on them.
 When this happens, the mutual fund company will send you a Form 2439: Notice to Shareholders of Undistributed Long-Term Capital Gains.

 Report these capital gains even though you don't actually receive them.
-However, since the mutual fund paid tax on the gains, you can claim a credit for the corporate taxes paid by the mutual fund.
+However, since the mutual fund paid tax on the gains, you can claim a credit for the taxes they pay.

-You also need to increase the basis of your mutual fund shares by the difference between these 2 items:
+You also need to increase the basis of your mutual fund shares by the difference between these two items: